hogtech/fullstackopen/README.md

 # fullstackopen

-Repo for completed excercises for the course Full Stack Open
+This is the repository for Full Stack Open 2022 course assignments.